McLarenCollege/foundations_public/ternary-operation-expression-trace.md

-Write an expression trace for lines 1, 2 and 3:
+Write an expression trace for line 3:

 ```js
 let a = false === false;